We know it's a challenge to walk into something new and we hope this page will answer some of your questions.

 What about the offering plate?
 As a newcomer, please let the offering plate go by and be our guest.
 Once you settle in you'll do as members do, give joyfully in gratitude to God to support the ongoing work of the church.
 To make regular contributions, ask to fill out a pledge card.
 We can even arrange for contributions to be deducted from your bank account.

 Should I receive Holy Communion?
-We sometimes say in worship, "This is the Lord's table and wherever you are in the spiritual journey, you are welcome at this, the Lord's feast."
-It's entirely up to you, but know that all are welcome.
+It's entirely up to you, but know that all baptized Christians are welcome to receive communion regardless of age or Christian tradition.
 Simply come forward with everyone else, kneel or stand, and you will be given the bread and the wine.
 And yes, it is real wine, but if you do not want to receive it just cross your arms over your chest and the minister will just say the words to you.
 We are happy to bring communion to your seat if need be.
+The priest is also happy to offer a blessing if you are more comfortable with that option.

 Speaking of the sermon, how long is it?
 The sermon is offered by the priest and it usually consists of a teaching and commentary on the lessons of the day.
 It lasts between 10 and 15 minutes and the congregation is always welcome to respond by phone or e-mail during the following week.

 What about bathrooms and other comforts?
-The bathrooms are located across the parking lot from the church - you'll see the green doors.
+The bathroom is located around the corner from the front door.
 In the lobby of the church you'll find a water cooler and a hospitality table with tissues and hard candy if you need them.

 More questions?
 We invite you to browse this website and sign up for our weekly enews here.
 You can reach us by phone at (808) 262-4548 or by email.